 Because transparency is so important to us, you should know that, in some instances, we may receive compensation from partners when someone clicks, applies, or registers for a product reviewed on our site.

 For more information on how we make money and our advertising partners, please visit Our Advertisers page.
 If you have any questions please contact us at email@example.com.

 Brendan is managing director of The Ascent.
 He focuses primarily on overall strategy, team management, business development, and marketing.
 Despite being an avid investor for years, Brendan was relatively late to discovering the power of credit cards but now is hooked on maximizing his rewards.
-Outside of work, he enjoys traveling (this year he used credit card points to fly to his 40th country), seeing live music, hiking/snowboarding depending on the season, and pretending to be a good photographer.
+Outside of work he enjoys traveling, seeing live music, hiking/snowboarding depending on the season, and pretending to be a good photographer.

 Nathan is a Director for The Ascent.
 He mainly focuses on content strategy, including editorial, SEO, PR, and syndication.
 Nathan graduated with an MBA from George Washington University in 2013.
 He also graduated with a sizable student loan balance that will be paid off by 2020 and endeavors to figure out how to get his two-year old son a 700 credit score.
 Outside of work, you’ll find him either on his mountain bike or plugging away on a new creation in his wood shop.

 Alexi is the social media manager for The Ascent and is focused on developing a best-in-class social presence for the brand.
 She is currently working on paying off a mortgage and learning how to better manage her finances in general (pet insurance is important, turns out).
 Outside of work, Alexi plays water polo, swims, and spends time getting muddy with her dogs.